barryclark/jekyll-now/_posts/2021-11-03-cloud-native-london-november-2021.md

 ## Cloud Native London December

 Our next meetup will be our Xmas meetup, on Wednesday 1st December, when we'll be joined by speakers from StorageOS, UBS, and VMWare .
 [RSVP and save the date now!](https://www.meetup.com/Cloud-Native-London/events/275886291/).
-From November to January, the meetup will be hosted by Hubert Bosiacki, so please do come along and welcome him.

 Stay safe and see you soon!